 I didn’t invest in a user-friendly or mobile-friendly layout.

-One way you can find out if your blog is mobile-friend is by googling your blog from your phone.
-Besides your blog name it’ll either say “mobile friendly” or nothing at all – and if it doesn’t say it, then you should get in touch with your layout designer!
+One way you can find out if your blog is yblog is mobile-friendly is by googling your blog from your phone.
+Besides your blog name, it’ll either say “mobile-friendly” or nothing at all – and if it doesn’t say it, then you should get in touch with your blog layout designer!

 I Didn’t Think of Monthly Themes

 I didn’t create a monthly blog schedule/theme.
 Do you ever have days, weeks, even months of feeling uninspired for blog content?
 This is where a blog’s monthly theme comes into play.

 I like to think ahead and set in motion a backup plan, perhaps it’s that April will be “health month” and I come up with 5-10 post ideas relating to health.